AMD Plans To Conquer Intel In The Server Space

 June 20th is gearing up to be a big date for Advanced Micro Devices (NASDAQ:AMD).
 That is the date on which the Company will officially launch its EPYC server product line.
 For the first time in over a decade, the Company has a compelling set of offerings in the space.

-While most Advanced Micro Devices bulls are excited by the Ryzen family of desktop and laptop products, there is no mistaking that server market is currently a major focus area for AMD.
+While most Advanced Micro Devices bulls are excited by the Ryzen family of desktop and laptop products, there is no mistaking that the server market is currently a major focus area for AMD.
 The reason for the server focus is twofold:

 Server solutions have the highest ASPs and margins among AMD's target market segments.
-Given AMD is a much smaller company than Intel and the market opportunity is huge, it is best to address the high end of the market first to maximize the profitability.
+Given AMD is a much smaller company than Intel (NASDAQ:INTC) and the market opportunity is huge, it is best to address the high end of the market first to maximize the profitability.

 Given AMD's small balance sheet (especially when compared to Intel), optimizing for working capital is important.
 In this context, it is best to lead with a product line that offers the most profitability for an invested dollar.
 This will allow AMD to scale its revenue and market share more rapidly.

 However, gaining server market share is not easy.
 Based on the Company's experience from the Opteron days, AMD knows that directly attacking Intel in the server space is futile.
 Server customers are unlikely to validate a new platform and switch to AMD for small incremental performance or cost savings.
 AMD needs to do something different and bold to capture the business at server customers.